Milwaukee Bucks: Radio and television

+On July 10, 2026, the Milwaukee Bucks announced an agreement with Rincon Broadcasting Group to broadcast preseason and regular season games on WVTV-DT2 for the 2026-27 season.

-Since the 2007–08 season, all Bucks games not nationally broadcast have aired exclusively on regional cable television over FanDuel Sports Network Wisconsin.
+From the 2007–08 to 2025-26 season, all Bucks games not nationally broadcast had aired exclusively on regional cable television over FanDuel Sports Network Wisconsin.
 In 2018 the Bucks agreed to a seven-year extension with the network.
 Since the 2023–24 NBA season, due to the bankruptcy of the parent company of FanDuel Sports Network, select games have aired instead on WMLW-TV in English and WYTU-TV in Spanish using FanDuel's production.
 Bucks games produced by FanDuel Sports Network are also carried on the FanDuel Sports Network app within the Bucks broadcast territory.

 Prior to the Bally Sports Wisconsin exclusivity, the Bucks split their television broadcasts between Fox Sports Wisconsin (which through various incarnations have televised Bucks games since 1996) and WCGV (Channel 24) from 1999 to 2007, and prior that, WVTV (Channel 18) was the over-the-air partner from 1994 to 1999.
 WCGV also previously carried Bucks games from 1988 to 1994, and WVTV again, this time from 1976 to 1988; these two stations are currently owned by the Sinclair Broadcast Group, who also own Bally Sports.
 During each station's tenures as the over-the-air TV home of the Bucks, the telecasts consisted of almost exclusively road games; very few Bucks home games on either station were televised through the years, as the Bucks were one of the last NBA teams to televise home games regularly.
 The Bucks, along with their respective TV partners, co-produced and distributed the over-the-air telecasts to stations throughout Wisconsin.